 Director of Community Engagement and Artistic Planning

 Active in the greater Boston community, she has been instrumental in a grassroots advocacy campaign for Boston Public Schools where she has also been operative as a fundraiser, event coordinator and School Site Council member.
-She also serves in the Urban Music Educators Coalition, dedicated to advocacy, professional development and professional networking for partners and stakeholders of urban music education.
+She also served in the Urban Music Educators Coalition, dedicated to advocacy, professional development, and networking for partners and stakeholders of urban music education.

 Contact: mrush at cantatasingers.org